Tell us about yourself and our partner B2B Finance will find the best commercial mortgage rates for you

 It’s sometimes possible to use personal loans for business use, although you would have to make this intention clear to the lender on application.
 Personal loans are not secured and can have lower interest rates than business loans.
 This may be a viable option for newer businesses with less trading history, however, the maximum loan size will usually be £25,000.

 Commercial mortgages are usually set at higher interest rates than non-commercial products, but there's still plenty of competition between lenders.
-A mortgage broker can help you access the best rates available to your business, and can often access deals not available to the general public”Kellie Steed, Mortgage Content Writer
+A ”Kellie Steed, Mortgage Content Writer